-Online social communities have become the driving force behind purchase decisions in both the B2C and B2B sectors.
-No longer are successful marketing strategies in the hands of the brands behind them – they’re now in the hands of users; and so, its important that you keep up with and support this trend!
+As a result, online social communities have become a driving force behind purchasing decisions in both the B2C and B2B sectors.
+Successful marketing strategies are no longer in the hands of the brands behind them – they’re now in the hands of users; and so, its important that you keep up with and support this trend!
 Your primary focus should therefore be on empowering your customers with the right tools (*ahhmmm* such as a branded community) to become brand advocates for your organization.

-There are many ways to inspire brand advocacy, but in this article, we’ll take a closer look at the role of owned communities in advocate marketing.
+There are many different ways to inspire brand advocacy, but in this article, we’ll take a closer look at the role of online communities in creating and empowering brand advocates.

 Laying the Foundations for a Successful Online Community

 The first step in building a brand advocacy campaign is knowing who is likely to become a brand ambassador — the right candidate to recommend your brand, products and services to others.
 To give the simplest explanation, it’s anyone who is satisfied enough with the value you offer to spread the word.

 Behind every brand advocacy program is, of course, a solid product or service.
 Just think about how popular Apple products are; it’s not so much because of the advertising, but because they have one of the biggest brand advocacy communities of any consumer product in the world.
 In other words, people don’t buy the latest iPhone because they’ve seen a billboard by the side of the road or even a banner on a website; they buy it because it’s an industry standard with an immense following.

 An example of a long running forum is MacRumors.com.
 Created in February 2000, it quickly became popular for posting rumors, leaks and speculation on Apple.Of note is the MacRumors Buying Guide, a popular destination for Apple fans.
 MacRumors is one of the longest-running blogs that follows exclusively Apple-related news.

 While a good product or service markets itself (to a certain degree), you still need to start by laying the foundations, which means creating a community for your customers.